Digital textbook: Interactivity

 A major selling point of digital textbooks is that they offer the opportunity for students to access multimedia content, such as embedded videos, interactive presentations and hyperlinks.
 Tests and other assessments can be included in the textbook, classmates can work together, and student progress can be tracked.
 Touchscreen technology offers students the chance to participate in projects, research or experiments.
 This may offer a different or better learning experience than printed textbooks.
 Digitization also promises to offer improved access to textbooks for students with disabilities.
-For example, high-contrast displays, or text-to-speech programs can help visually impaired students use the same textbooks their classmates use.
-The creation of interactive and customizable content is an important part of digital textbook development.
-Interactive digital content is costly to produce, however, and research on learning outcomes is still in the preliminary stages.